Home » Oahu » The Best Things to Do in North Shore Oahu

 The bakery makes dozens of cream pie, pastry, and round cake varieties, some of which you might not have heard of.

-Lunch is Ted’s busiest time of day, with beach goers ordering barbecue plates to bring back with them.
+Lunch is Ted’s busiest time of day, with beachgoers ordering barbecue plates to bring back with them.
 If you like chicken, you’ll love Ted’s shoyu chicken plate with rice and macaroni salad.

 Some of the most popular hot plates at Ted’s Bakery include garlic shrimp, fried rice, and loco moco.
 After your meal, try the chocolate-haupia pie or the pineapple macadamia nut cheesecake.